JStover95/FaaSr-Functions/weather_visualization/README.md

 ### 1. Set Up our Compute Server

 After opening the Workflow Builder, we will first add a compute server.
+Click **Edit Compute Servers**, then following the tutorial (...), enter your GitHub username for **UserName**, `Faasr-workflow` for **ActionRepoName**, and `main` for **Branch**.

-This can be one of GitHub Actions, AWS Lambda, or more (see the documentation for more details ...).
-For this tutorial, we will use GitHub Actions.
+> ℹ️ This workflow uses GitHub Actions, but it possible to bring your own compute server, like AWS Lambda.
+See the documentation for more details (...).

-Click **Edit Compute Servers** and enter the information for the GitHub repository that you want to run the actions on.
-For example:
+Your configuration should appear as below:

 ![Compute server screenshot](../assets/weather-visualization-workflow-compute-server-600px.png)